Fort Greely: The early years

 The camp was established in 1942 as Big Delta Army Air Field.
 During World War II, the Alaska Highway was built to connect a road in Dawson Creek, British Columbia, Canada with the Richardson Highway in Alaska, a distance of 1,423 miles (2290 km).
 The Alaska Highway met the Richardson Highway at Delta Junction, five miles (8 km) north on the Richardson Highway from what is now Fort Greely.
 The United States used the base to help the Soviet Union fight Germany and Japan by sending airplanes and supplies authorized by the Lend-lease act through Alaska and into the Soviet Far East.
 The name was later changed to Allen Army Airfield.
 After World War II, Fort Greely was built south of the airfield.
+A School for Children of troops stationed at the facility was built with Class instruction for all grades.
+The School was named "Mount Hayes School".

 After World War II, the War Department decided that an American soldier must be able to live and operate in any degree of cold.
 This decision was based on experience gained in combat and predictions of future possibilities for international obligations.
 A group of task forces was therefore organized to test U.S. Army equipment in the cold.
 Task Force Frigid and Task Force Williwaw were dispatched to Alaska during the winters of 1946 and 1947.
 A related trial unit, Task Force Frost, incorporated elements of the 66th Armored Regiment and underwent tests in Camp McCoy, Wisconsin at roughly the same time.